Complementary Medicine That Works: Biofeedback –Migraine Update!

 Just remember: you’re paying to be there.
 Don’t be afraid to speak up and re-direct whatever’s going on.

-MIGRAINE RESEARCH UPDATE!
+Biofeedback for MIGRAINE RESEARCH UPDATE!

 In the couple years since I wrote this, a LOT has happened in this space, both research and innovation.
-I primarily want to relate the findings from a great article about new research into biofeedback and chronic migraine that came out of the 2022 American Academy of Neurology’s Annual Meeting.12
+I primarily want to relate the findings from a great article about new research into biofeedback and chronic migraine that came out of the 2022 American Academy of Neurology’s Annual Meeting.14

 Researchers at the University of Washington already knew that behavioral health treatments like biofeedback reduce headache-related outcomes in episodic migraine by 35–55%, so they wanted to explore its efficacy with patients with chronic migraine, especially refractory cases (which is the medical term for “we’ve tried everything and nothing helps”).
 In order to do this, they executed a randomized, controlled, 12-week pilot study with 50 chronic migraine patients, over 2/3 of which fit the definition for “refractory migraine.”

-Girl with medical device on her forehead in the foreground, an adult and computer screen out of focus behind her
+Girl with medical device on her forehead in the foreground, an adult and computer screen out of focus behind her. by Juligianny, CC BY-SA 4.0, via Wikimedia Commons

-Image of a girl undergoing biofeedback by Juligianny, CC BY-SA 4.0, via Wikimedia Commons
+Image of a girl undergoing biofeedback

 computer, phone with spreadsheet open on screen and paper / tablet showing "medical contact log", text reads "printable medical contact log and custom spreadsheet, etsy.com/shop/painchronicbuticonic, janetjay.com